hmc-cs111-fall2016/what-is-a-DSL/my-dsl.md

 # Language
+_What is the name of the language?
+Link the name to its webpage._
 The Domain Specific Language I will be discussing is named [LilyPond](http://lilypond.org).

 # Domain
+_Describe the domain of the language in five words._
 Typesetting musical scores from text.

 # Computational model
+_Fowler writes about a spectrum of languages, from general-purpose languages to "purely" domain-specific.
+Where does the DSL you chose fall on this spectrum, and why?_
 The DSL will take text input from the user, parse it and generate a typeset musical score in a specificed format (such as PDF or PNG).